intel/llvm/SYCL/README.md

    host);
  * **sycl_be** - SYCL backend to be used (opencl, level_zero, cuda, hip);
  * **dump_ir** - if IR dumping is supported for compiler (True, False);
+ * **gpu_aot_target_opts** - defines additional options which are passed to AOT compilation command line for GPU device.
+It can be also set by CMake variable GPU_AOT_TARGET_OPTS.
+If not specified "-device *" value is used.
  * **gpu-intel-dg1** - tells LIT infra that Intel GPU DG1 is present in the system.
 It is developer / CI infra responsibility to make sure that the device is available in the system.
 Tests requiring DG1 to run must use proper